kevindavisross/stat405/README.md

-# stat305
+# STAT 305, Fall 2018
-An Introduction to Probability and Simulation
+Course Materials for "An Introduction to Probability and Simulation"